 Then, I remembered the signs I had seen for Cut Bank Primitive Campground on the way in on Hwy.
 89. I think it was one of my greatest discoveries, and is one of the “Hidden Jewels” of Glacier Park.
 The entrance is an inconspicuous gravel road with a single sign.
 The road follows Cut Bank Creek for 5 miles and meanders back on to park property.
 There are only 14 primitive tent sites at the campground, no flush toilets, no potable water, no showers.
 They do have steel bear proof storage boxes for your food which is reassuring.

-Glacier National Park is home to 4 of these primitive campgrounds, with Cut Bank Campground the only on on the East side of the park.
-The campgrounds at Glacier have an on-line current calendar that documents when each of the campgrounds fill up each day.
+Glacier National Park is home to 13 campgrounds with Cut Bank Campground being the only one on the Lower-East side of the park.
+The campgrounds at Glacier have an online current calendar that documents when each of the campgrounds fills up each day.
 This is very handy as they do not take reservations.
-Also, campground closures and status are posted on- line.
+Also, campground closures and statuses are posted online.

 Hiking to Medicine Grizzly Lake